mulac/clipd/README.md

 ```

 ## Containers
-Containers are namespaces used to organize clippings.
+Containers are namespaces used to organize your clippings.
+In the literal sense, a container is a directory within "~/.clipd" and is where all your clippings are stored.

+When no container is provided to `clipd`, it will use the "default" container.

+`clipdaemon` sends all clippings to the "sys" container.

 ## Examples
 **Mannually copy from system clipboard**